 Next, detach the gas and water lines from the old water heater.

 - After confirming that the gas supply is shut off, disconnect the gas line using two pipe wrenches.
-Disconnect the gas line at the union fitting if the gas supply line is black iron pipe.
+Disconnect the gas line at the union fitting if the gas supply line is a black iron pipe.
 Disconnect at the flare fitting if the gas supply line is a flexible pipe.
 The union fitting is typically installed just after the gas valve that feeds the water heater.

 - Using two adjustable wrenches or pipe wrenches, disconnect the water lines above the tank.
 If the piping has been soldered into place, use a tubing cutter to cut the pipe.
 Clean the pipe with a sanding cloth before cutting the pipe.
 This will make it easier to prep for the solder connection later.